-Tillandsias are special plants because their roots are only used to anchor the plant, they do not absorb any water or nutrients through the roots, all absorption is through the leaves.
+Tillandsias are special plants because their roots are only used to anchor the plant, most do not absorb any water or nutrients through the roots, absorption is through the leaves.

 This means that they can be positioned anywhere as long as they have sufficient light, water, air and to a lesser extent nutrients.